klaus-kramer/agent-minimal/README.md

 Linux - `make` (or `ninja`), `pkg-config`, `libcurl` (for web tools)

 ## Tested With
+create models directory and download model.
 Developed and tested against gemma4-12B and Qwen2.5-7B.
 Other models may work but are used without guarantees – template detection heuristics may not cover all formats.